s7/scale7-pelops/README.markdown

 productivity and code quality while greatly reducing the learning curve for new users.
 In fact, these objectives go hand in hand.

-To use Pelops in a maven project:
+To use Pelops with Cassandra 0.7.x use the following:

 1. Add the following repository to your project repositories: